LSU-UE4/UE5-Level-Design/gameplay-scale/README.md

 ##### `Step 17.`\|`SUU&G`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

-Add a `Jump Platoforms` folder and add the three platforms to it.
+Add a `Jump Platforms` folder and add the three platforms to it.
 It should have one static mesh and four brushes.

 ![add jump platforms folder and move three platforms in it](images/OrganizeWO.jpg)